 When interviewed by the Digital Guardian, 44% of consumers shared they changed their passwords only once a year or less.

 When you have a shared inbox, it’s likely going to be accessed by many people.
 Some of these people may come and go from your organization throughout the year.
 That’s why this shared mailbox rule is so important.

-A shared inbox for teams has several pros and cons.
-By implementing some best practices, you can make it work more efficiently.
+A shared inbox for teams has several pros and cons, but by implementing some email management best practices, you can make it work more efficiently.

-The key is to make sure everyone utilises the same system so that everyone knows what is going on, and emails are being handled properly.
+The key is to make sure everyone utilizes the same system so that everyone knows what is going on, and emails are being handled properly.
 This is where Threads comes in.

 Are you looking for a solution to make your team communication more efficient?